PMDD and Autism Connection: Why It Affects 92% of Us

 - unpleasant physical symptoms, especially breast tenderness, bloating, body aches, and weight gain

-My experience with PMDD
+My Experience with PMDD as an Autistic Female

 I have a really close relationship with my mom, and I remember calling her once, in tears, saying, "It feels like I have bipolar."
 Although I hesitate to share that sentence because my very last intention is to minimize the experience of people who actually have bipolar disorder (just like how people without obsessive-compulsive disorder minimize the disorder by saying "I'm so OCD" to describe their desire for order), I choose to share it with this acknowledgment because I know I'm not alone.

-What causes PMDD?
+What Causes PMDD?

 The exact causes of PMDD are unknown, and there is unfortunately quite a lack of research on the subject.
 However, there are various explanations for why someone may experience PMDD, including genetics, trauma, and hormonal and sensory sensitivities.